 Kids Menu: There are all the classic meals that children love but done to Zaragoza’s impeccable standards.
 Macaroni and cheese is just $6 and is made with orecchiette pasta that is tossed with housemade cheese sauce.

-Drinks: There are 13 handcrafted cocktail options listed on the drink menu.
+Drinks: There are more than a dozen handcrafted cocktail options listed on the drink menu.
 The Cucumber Martini is prepared with certified organic Prairie Cucumber Vodka, fresh cucumber and cilantro, lemon and lime juice, a splash of simple syrup, and is adorned with a salt and peppered rim.
 Zaragoza also has a variety of local craft beers and small batch spirits.

-Zaragoza, 31 Bank Street in New Milford, is open seven days a week: Monday through Thursday, 4 to 11 pm; Friday and Saturday, 11:30 am to 12 am; Sunday Brunch, 11 am to 3 pm; and Sunday dinner, 4:30 to 8 pm.
+Zaragoza, 31 Bank Street in New Milford, is open seven days a week: Monday through Thursday, 4 to 10 pm; Friday and Saturday, 11:30 to 12 am; Sunday Brunch, 11 am to 3 pm; and Sunday dinner, 4:30 to 8 pm.
 Takeout and seating reservations are accepted by calling 860-350-0701.
-Zaragoza does not do catering at this time.
-For more information, visit its official website, zaragozarestaurant.com, or the Facebook page, facebook.com/zaragozatapas.
+For more information, visit its official website, zaragozarestaurant.com, or facebook.com/zaragozatapas.